root-project/root/docbook/users-guide/MathLibraries.md

 vectors are different from vectors of the linear algebra package, which describe generic N-dimensional vectors.
-Similar functionality is currently provided by the CLHEP <Vector> and <Geometry> packages and the ROOT Physics vector classes (See “Physics Vectors”).
+Similar functionality is currently provided by the CLHEP <Vector> and <Geometry> packages and the ROOT Physics vector classes (See "Physics Vectors").
 It also re-uses concepts and ideas from the CMS
 [Common Vector package](Common Vector package).
 In contrast to CLHEP or the ROOT physics libraries, `GenVector` provides class templates for